tensorflow/tensorflow/README.md

 algorithms like reinforcement learning.
 This project aims to reduce the cost to bring up new hardware, and improve usability for existing TensorFlow users.

+Note that this repository contains the core of the MLIR framework, the Tensorflow compilers we are building on top of MLIR will be part of the main Tensorflow repository soon.

 ## More resources

 For more information on MLIR, please see: